WordPress Simple Membership Levels Settings shows you how to add different levels to your membership website.

-Step 3-a ) The following image shows the WP User Roles available in this site.
+Step 3-b ) The following image shows the WP User Roles available in this site.
 It is important that you pay attention when assigning a WordPress user role to a membership level.
 Especially if the other plugins in your site have added new user roles.
 In the following image you can see the default WordPress user roles and other user roles added by other plugins.

 WordPress Default User Roles